tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 - total deduction or "Over-all" Method
   - Graham suggests that all bonds are dependent on each other, he expects all issues to fail if the payment of one cannot be completed.
   - coverage ratio = earnings / total interests on all issues
+- minimum requirements for earnings coverage.
+It's different for each industries.
+- period comprised by the earnings test.
+NYSB assesses the 5 previous years for determining the safety of an issue.
+Graham suggests that the most recent years are the most important
+- the relation of the coupon rate to earnings coverage
+  - effect of coupon rate on safety: good companies fetch lower interest rates compared to risky companies.
+This means that good credit produces better credit
+  - effect of rise interest rates on safety
+    - sdsdsd

 ## relation of value of the property to funded debt